houseabsolute/precious/README.md

 unique.
 Note that you **can** have multiple filters defined for the same executable as long as each one has a unique name.

+Filters are run in the same order as they appear in the config file.

 The keys that are allowed for each command are as follows:

 | Key | Type | Required? | Applies To | Default | Description |